-Lupus is a chronic autoimmune condition that causes pain and inflamm tion throughout the body, causing widespread damage.
-Parts of the body commonly affected include the skin, joints, kidneys, heart, lungs certain lungs heartburg These sidesical potential Understanding Symptoms and How Nutrition is Affected by Lupus pain and inflamm tion throughout the body, causing widespread damage.
-Parts of the body commonly affected include the skin, joints, kidneys, heart, lungs and nervous system. heartbur These sid potential rition is Affected Other symptoms include fatigue, joint inflamm tion, skin conditions, muscle pain and sun sensitivity.
-Severe lupus can lead to organ failure. • Lupus symptoms vary from person to person and may come and go in episodes of fla es and symptom-free periods (remission). • Lupus is much more common among women and typically against between the ages of 15,44. y may require more energy during a severe lupus creasing the need for calories and protein. pain and fatigue can make it challenging to epare meals, or eat, increasing the risk for being tin ertain nutrients. an lead to bone loss, fractures, and osteoporosis, and the need for calcium and vitamin D. s syndrome, a condition common in those with eauses extreme dry mouth making it difficult to eat understanding your condition
+Understanding Symptoms and How Nutrition is Affected by Lupus General Overview How Nutrition is Affected Lupus is a chronic autoimmune condition that causes pain and inflammation throughout the body, causing widespread damage.
+Parts of the body commonly affected include the skin, joints, kidneys, heart, lungs and nervous system.
+The classic symptom of lupus is a butterfly-shaped rash that appears across the bridge of the nose and cheeks.
+Other symptoms include fatigue, joint inflammation, skin conditions, muscle pain and sun sensitivity.
+Severe lupus can lead to organ failure.
+Lupus symptoms vary from person to person and may come and go in episodes of flares and symptom-free periods (remission).
+Lupus is much more common among women and typically occurs between the ages of 15-44.
+Women of color are much more likely to develop lupus and have more severe symptoms.
+Certain lupus medications have GI side effects, including heartburn, nausea, vomiting, diarrhea and constipation.
+These side effects may result in a low appetite and the potential for nutrient and/or calorie deficiencies.
+Other lupus medications may affect how well your body absorbs certain nutrients.
+The body may require more energy during a severe lupus flare, increasing the need for calories and protein.
+Chronic pain and fatigue can make it challenging to shop, prepare meals, or eat, increasing the risk for being deficient in certain nutrients.
+Lupus can lead to bone loss, fractures, and osteoporosis, increasing the need for calcium and vitamin D. Sjogren's syndrome, a condition common in those with lupus, causes extreme dry mouth making it difficult to eat and swallow.
+The exact cause of lupus is unknown.

+understanding your condition